danieleandreatta/WMStats/README.md

 Fortran 90 has many more functions to handle strings, so it is somewhat easier.

+### Python, Ruby, Perl

+The standard scripting languages.
+I used Perl, Python is the languate I know best right know and Ruby is the one I am using at the moment

 ### Rust, Go and Lua

 Go, Lua and Rust are new languages to me, I just wanted to see what they were like.